Guide to Pregnancy and Parental Leave

 Definitions:

-Leaves are from work, which are protected, providing that the employer will hold your position until you return/or the LTO ends.
-So OCEOTA Members will have a place on the OT Roster and not be purged.
+Leaves provide that the employer will hold your position on the OT Roster until you return.
+OCEOTA Members will retain a place on the OT Roster and not be purged.
 Pregnancy/Parental Leaves from OCDSB can be shortened and extended but can only be initiated once per child.
 Documentation is required.

-Benefits are payments, decided upon by the Federal Government (who qualifies/duration of/amount per week), and may have pregnancy “top-ups” provided by the OCDSB for 8 weeks or LTO ends (whichever is shorter).
+Benefits are payments, determined by the Federal Government or Quebec Parental Insurance Plan (who qualifies/duration of/amount per week).
+These benefits may have maternity “top-ups” provided by the OCDSB for 8 weeks or until your LTO end-date (whichever is shorter).
+Benefits have differing parameters in each unique situation.